ClaudioGSDB/MusicVisz/README.md

-# SpotifyVisz
+# MusicVisz

 ## THE APP IS DEVELOPMENT MODE WONT WORK WITH UNAUTHORIZED USERS

-SpotifyVisz is an interactive visualization tool that allows you to explore the connections and characteristics of your favorite songs on Spotify.
+MusicVisz is an interactive visualization tool that allows you to explore the connections and characteristics of your favorite songs on Spotify.
 It provides a captivating and immersive experience, revealing the intricate relationships between your top tracks based on their audio features.
 ![Sample UI](src/assets/SampleUI.png "Image Title")

 ## Features